lsund/chessmovedb/README.md

 ## Why?

 I wanted to get my hands dirty with scala and Kafka.
-I did not have much prior knowledege with any of those technologies.
+I did not have much prior knowledge with any of those technologies.

 ## Components

-* [chessmovedb-fetch](https://github.com/lsund/chessmovedb-fetch) for fetching gamedata from lichess
+* [chessmovedb-fetch](https://github.com/lsund/chessmovedb-fetch) for fetching game data from lichess
 * [chessmovedb-store](https://github.com/lsund/chessmovedb-store) for persisting
   the games to disk
 * [chessmovedb-ui](https://github.com/lsund/chessmovedb-ui) the user interface (CLI)